noefp/easy_gdb/README.md

 ## Annotation File Database

-Some tools such as *Search*, *Annotation Extraction*, and the *Gene Expression Atlas*, will require acces to the gene annotations.
+Some tools such as *Search*, *Annotation Extraction*, and the *Gene Expression Atlas*, will require access to the gene annotations.

 To set up the functional annotation file database you just need to place a tab-delimited file (.txt) with the annotations of the genes in the `annotations` directory in the `$annotations_path`, which by default in the configuration file (`easyGDB_conf.php`) is `$root_path/annotations` equivalent to src (`/var/www/html/annotations`).